 - 1 tablespoon dried thyme

-- 1 tablespoon dried tarragon
+- 1 tablespoon dried tarragon or sage

 - 1 tablespoon dried parsley

 - 1/2 cup dried cranberries